raspofabs/spicy/docs/spicy_spec/stakeholder_needs.md

 # Stakeholder needs

-The needs statement is formatted, "The <stakeholder(s)> needs the <entity> to ..." e.g. "The _Captain_ needs the _ship_ to reach at least 30 knots when on calm seas."
-These can be transformed into requirements statements, "The <entity> shall ..." e.g. "The _ship_ shall attain a nautical speed of at least 30 knots when operated at full power for one minute from a standstill in calm seas conditions."

 SPICY is the system for checking whether you have a complete set of consistent documents sufficient for your software tool.
 The sufficiency requirements are adapted from ASPICE 4.0.